Curriculum

 The course introduces the basic interaction processes of high-energy lasers with plasmas and particle beams with a particular emphasis on the extremely intense sources of proton, electron and photons with pulse durations in the femtosecond regime.

-• Laser engineering (Kaluza)
+• Laser Engineering (Kaluza)

 Content